 Ski Boot Buying Guide

-At aussieskier.com we have selected our large ski boot range to accommodate for nearly every foot shape.
-Ski boots are the most important part of your ski setup and can make or break your next trip to the slopes.
+At aussieskier.com we have selected our ski boot range to accommodate for as many foot shapes as possible.
+Ski boots are the most important part of your ski setup, and can make or break your next trip to the slopes.
 Not only do they have to be comfortable, they also have to have the right performance and features for the type of skiing that you like to do.

-Our ski boot buying guide has been developed to help take the confusion out of buying ski boots online.
-If you can't come in store for a boot fitting appointment, you can call or email us and have a chat with our qualified boot fitters for the best advice.
+Our ski boot buying guide has been developed to help take the confusion out of buying ski boots.
+If you can't come in store for a boot fitting appointment, you can call or message us and have a chat with our qualified boot fitters for the best advice.
+We highly recommend making the effort to come in for a boot fitting appointment if you can.

 Gender

-Believe it or not, there is a difference between men and women's ski boots, and it not just the fluffy liners!
-Women typically have lower and proportionally bigger calf muscles and ski boots are designed through the cuff and liners to accommodate for this.
-Men tend to have wider feet as well, so both men and women's boots are shaped appropriately for this.
+Believe it or not, there is a difference between men’s and women's ski boots.
+Women typically have lower, and proportionally bigger calf muscles and ski boots are designed through the cuff and liners to accommodate for this.
+Men tend to have a higher calf muscle, so the cuff and liner come up higher on the back of the leg.

 Flex

-Flex or Flex Index rating is a system that manufacturers use to differentiate between different models of boots.
-However, the actual flex of a ski boot may vary due to a number of factors such as temperature, types of plastics used, number of buckles and style of the boot.
-There is no industry standard to govern what ‘flex’ actual means, so the values may be considered arbitrary and should be taken as a guide.
+The Flex rating is a system that manufacturers use to differentiate between different models of boots.
+This is denoted on a boot by numbers such as “95”, “100”, “130” etc. However, the physical flex of a ski boot may vary due to a number of factors such as temperature, types of plastics used, number of buckles, and style of boot.
+There is no industry standard for Flex, so the values may be considered arbitrary and should be taken as a guide; the higher the number, the stiffer a boot should feel.

-As men are typically taller, heavier and have stronger leg muscles than women, they are therefore able to exert more leverage and force on and through a ski boot.
-Because of this, the men's range of ski boots will have a higher flex Index rating than female boots.
+As men are typically taller, and heavier, they are able to exert more leverage and force on and through a ski boot.
+Because of this, men's boots will typically have a higher Flex rating than female boots.

 Use